MarcoLoc95/BioPhys/book/content/chap1_2.md

 So, in our example, the first non-zero digit is 3, followed by a 5.
 We round up the 5, so the 3 becomes a 4, and we will finally have $e_x=0.04$.

 Now we look at the value $x$.
 If we cannot know the error better than a certain amount of significant digits, we certainly cannot know the value to that precision either.
-So we count how many digits \underline{the error} has after the dot, and round up or down the value $x$ to have the same amount of digits.
+So we count how many digits <ins>the error</ins> has after the dot, and round up or down the value $x$ to have the same amount of digits.

 The rounding rules there still hold:
 - If the first digit after the last significant digit is between 0 and 4 (included), then we **truncate** everything after the first digit;
 - If the first digit after the last significant digit is between 5 and 9 (included), then we **round up**, meaning we add 1 to the first digit and truncate all the following digits.

 In the example, $x=\mathbf{3.29}784625$ is marked in bold to have the same amount of digits as the error.
-Since the first not significant digit is a 7, we add one to the last significant digit.
+Since the first non-significant digit is a 7, we add one to the last significant digit.
 But because 9+1 becomes 10, the value to report will be $x=3.30$.
 The last zero is still significant, so we need to report it.

 All in all, the correct way to report this quantity is: